zarzycki/1996-ros-e3sm/README.md

 ### Extract prerequisites

-This directory points to the data downloaded (and unzipped) from DataCommons.
+The directory `BASEPATH` points to the data downloaded (and unzipped) from DataCommons.

 ```
 /glade/u/home/zarzycki/scratch/arp5873/
 ```

-This points to the source code pulled from Zenodo (or cloned from Github)
+The `SOFTPATH` directory points to the source code pulled from Zenodo (or cloned from Github)

 ```
 /glade/u/home/zarzycki/work/sw/1996-ros-e3sm/